MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 - No inequalities are found, but one sequence has more elements than the other, and the shorter sequence is considered less than the longer sequence.

-- No inequalities are found and the sequences have the same number of elements, and so the sequences are equal and the result of the comparison is false.
+- No inequalities are found and the sequences have the same number of elements, and so the sequences are equal and the result of the comparison is **false**.

 ### Example